You Can't Miss These Hiking Trails in Arizona

 Today, the path is well-maintained and easily identifiable, allowing visitors of all skill levels to enjoy it.
 Hikers may view ancient picture drawings etched into the surrounding rocks by Native Americans who lived in the region hundreds of years ago.

 Be aware that this is a difficult trek with a long, steep ascent back to the top.
-If you're searching for beginner’s hikes at the Grand Canyon, consider taking the Shosone Point Trail on the south rim or the Cape Royal Trail on the north rim.
+If you're searching for beginner’s hikes at the Grand Canyon, consider taking the Shoshone Point Trail on the south rim or the Cape Royal Trail on the north rim.

 Difficulty rating: Expert.